Protests spark virus fears in US; South Korea sees new cases

 Traffic jams and crowds of commuters are back in the Philippine capital, which shifted to a more relaxed quarantine in a high-stakes gamble to slowly reopen the economy while fighting the coronavirus outbreak.

-The situation worsened Sunday in India, where new cases topped 8,000 for the first time and 193 more deaths were reported.
-Despite that, India is still easing restrictions on shops and public transport in more states beginning Monday, although subways and schools will remain closed.
+The situation continues to worsen in India, where 230 new deaths were reported Monday, bringing the country's total to 5,394, even as it eases restrictions on shops and public transport in more states beginning Monday.
+Subways and schools remain closed.

+Neighboring Bangladesh also restarted bus, train, ferry and flight services Monday.
+The impoverished country's government says a gradual reopening is crucial to reviving the economy amid forecasts that economic growth is likely to plunge, leaving millions jobless.

 In Saudi Arabia, mosques reopened Sunday for the first time in more than two months, but Islam’s holiest site in Mecca remained closed.
 In Jerusalem, throngs of worshippers waited outside the Al-Aqsa Mosque before it reopened.
 Many wore surgical masks and waited for temperature checks as they entered.